Newspapers aim to ride 'Trump Bump' to reach readers, advertisers

 The paper has run ads after the election to highlight its content as "created, curated and checked in a real newsroom."

-The New York Times, which is focused on increasing its subscriber revenue, in January launched its "Truth" campaign consisting of online ads urging readers to sign up because, "Truth.
+The New York Times, which is focussed on increasing its subscriber revenue, in January launched its "Truth" campaign consisting of online ads urging readers to sign up because, "Truth.
 It needs your support."

 The newspaper sees an opportunity in making sure readers understand that it is fair and accurate and plans to launch another marketing campaign in coming weeks, Chief Executive Officer Mark Thompson said on the company's last earnings call.